In this article, you will learn what are different types of springs? Their advantages, disadvantages, and applications are explained with pictures.

 A gas spring uses compressed gas (Nitrogen gas and oil) within an enclosed cylinder sealed by a sliding piston to store potential energy pneumatically and to withstand an external force applied in a parallel direction of the piston shaft.

-These are rods that provide support for doors, hatches, lids, and covers that are hinged horizontally.
+These are rods that provide support for doors, hatches, lids and covers that are hinged horizontally.
 They act as supports in various ways, including raising, positioning, and lowering.
-Since they are versatility, therefore they are used in a wide variety of applications.
+Since they are versatile, they are used in a wide variety of applications.

 It is a spring that is attached to the balance wheel in a mechanical timepiece.
 This causes the balance wheel to oscillate with a resonant frequency when the timepiece moves.
 It controls the speed at which the timepiece’s wheels turn, thus the rate of movement of the hands.